shopware/developer-portal/src/apps/payment/index.md

  * [Validate credit/debit cards and capture payments with Prepared payments](/docs/guides/plugins/apps/payment#prepared-payments)
  * [Refund payment](/docs/guides/plugins/apps/payment#refund)
  * [Validation check for a correct signature and response on payment requests](/docs/guides/plugins/apps/payment#validation)

+ ## Change the look

+ Shopware allows for complete customization of the payment appearance using [template extensions](/docs/guides/plugins/plugins/storefront/customize-templates), which enable you to extend or override the default storefront checkout design.
+It's worth noting that these extensions will only apply to merchants who utilize the default storefront; those who have built their storefronts from scratch may not take advantage of these extensions.